 Testing the biopsy samples

 All biopsy samples are sent to a doctor with special training in lab tests (a pathologist) to be looked at under a microscope.
-Tests to find chromosome or gene changes in the tumor cells may also be done.
+Other lab tests might also be done on the samples.
 These tests can help tell osteosarcoma from other cancers that look like it under the microscope.

 If an osteosarcoma is found, the doctor will give it a grade, which is a measure of how quickly the cancer is likely to grow and spread.
-Cancers that look somewhat like normal bone tissue are described as low grade, while those that look very different from normal cells are called high grade.
-For more on grading, see the section, “Staging of osteosarcoma.”
+Cancer cells that look somewhat like normal bone cells are described as low grade, while those that look very different from normal cells are called high grade.

-Blood tests are not used to find osteosarcoma, but they may be helpful later.
+Blood tests are not used to find osteosarcoma, but they may be helpful after it is found.
 For instance, high levels of certain chemicals in the blood can suggest that the osteosarcoma might be more advanced than it looks.